GeographicCone/OmenHwCtl/README.md

     * `hpcustomcapdriver.inf` (for `ACPI\HPIC0003`)
     * `hpomencustomcapdriver.inf` (for `ACPI\HPIC0004`)
     * `hpomencustomcapext.inf` (ditto)
-  * It is specifically **neither necessary not recommended** to install the following driver, as it includes a lot of bloatware running in the background:
+  * It is specifically <ins>**neither necessary not recommended**</ins> to install the following driver, as it includes a lot of bloatware running in the background:
     * ~~`hpomencustomcapcomp.inf`~~
   * Other HP laptops, not just from the _Omen_ series, might work as well
 * Windows PowerShell 5.1